Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 That writes a `.python-version` into your user configuration directory, which uv consults for any directory that has no pin of its own.

 Keep `requires-python` in step when you do.
 The pin decides what runs, while `requires-python` decides what resolves — two different questions, and both need a true answer.
-If they contradict each other, such as a pin of `3.11` against `requires-python = ">=3.12"`, uv rejects the request rather than silently favoring one.
+If they contradict each other, such as a pin of `3.11` against `requires-python = ">=3.12"`, uv refuses to let the two disagree silently.
+Depending on your uv version you get an outright error or a warning on the pin, and either way the resolution is the same: change `requires-python` as well.

+### Which version to choose

+The rules above decide which version you *get*.
+They say nothing about which one you should *want*, and that answer is usually forced rather than chosen:

+- **Match whatever will actually run the code.** If the project deploys to a container, a CI runner, or a cluster sitting on 3.11, develop on 3.11.
+A version that exists only on your laptop produces bugs that appear exactly once, in production.
+This constraint outranks everything below it.
+- **Otherwise take the latest stable release**, unless a dependency stops you.
+Newer minors are faster and better supported, and in a project you control there is no cost to being current.
+- **Expect the scientific and machine-learning stack to lag.** Compiled libraries ship a separate binary wheel per Python version, and a new minor release routinely waits months for the whole chain to catch up.
+Until those wheels exist, installing either falls back to a slow build from source or fails outright.
+If the project leans on that ecosystem, one minor version behind the newest is the low-friction default.
+- **Set `requires-python` to what you support, not what you run.** For an application the floor barely matters, since nothing else consumes it.
+For a library it is a promise — `>=3.13` on a package that would work fine on 3.10 excludes users for no reason.
+Choose the lowest version you are willing to test against.
+- **Never pin a patch version.** `3.12` means any `3.12.x`, which is what you want: security fixes arrive without any action from you. `3.12.7` freezes the project on one build and buys nothing.

+What makes this less weighty in uv than in older workflows is that the decision is cheap to reverse.
+An extra interpreter is a one-time download shared by every project that asks for it, so trying the project on another version is a single command rather than a rebuild of your machine's Python setup.
+Section 14 covers that side of it.

 **Notes:**
 - Think of `pyproject.toml` as the project's identity card.
 It is the durable record of what the project needs.
 - If you prefer to create the folder yourself, run `uv init` with no name from inside an existing empty directory.
 - `uv init --bare` writes only a minimal `pyproject.toml` — no `.python-version`, no `main.py`, no README, and no version control setup.
 It is the right choice when adopting uv in a project that already has its own structure.
-- `uv init` refuses to run where a `pyproject.toml` already exists, so it cannot quietly overwrite an existing project.
+- `uv init` refuses to run where a project is already initialized, so it cannot quietly overwrite one.
+A `pyproject.toml` holding only `[tool.*]` configuration is the exception: uv adds the `[project]` table and leaves the rest intact.
-- The default template is an application. `--lib` produces a library and `--package` a packaged application, both using a `src/` layout with a `[build-system]` table; Section 9 covers what that table is for.
+- The default template is an application. `--lib` produces a library and `--package` a packaged application, both using a `src/` layout with a `[build-system]` table; Section 10 covers what that table is for.

 ---

-## 4. Add Dependencies
+## 5. Add Dependencies

 ```bash
 uv add requests